The removable partial denture is anchored to natural teeth to replace the missing teeth effectively.

 In the case of traditional analog production, once the plaster model is obtained, it is necessary to block out all undercut zones with calibrated waxes or resins.
 The same must be done for concavities, because the mesh that will incorporate the resin should not be in contact with the patient's mucosa.

+These are manual machining processes that require precision and time, because they involve extremely small thicknesses (0.5-0.6 mm).
 Subsequently, the pattern must be duplicated: it is put in a flask where a special gelatin is poured, at the correct temperature, in order not to melt the wax.
 The gelatin thus creates the duplicate which is then glued with a refractory coating material; the wax is molded on the coating material, to be cut and trimmed with the spatula, the mesh is applied and then the wax molds are joined in the shape of the hooks.
+The pattern is pinned, and after further application of refractory material, it is put in the furnace to melt the wax.
+After these steps you can proceed with melting.

 As it appears obvious, the procedure is complex and requires not only time, but also knowing the rising temperature of the furnace, thermal expansion and contraction of the coating so as to have a melting process that is as accurate as possible.

-Using digital technologies, you can start machining immediately, starting from a scan of the model or an intraoral scan.
+>Using digital technologies, you can start machining immediately, starting from a scan of the model or an intraoral scan.

 Via the software you can block out the undercut zones, select the design of the plate and the position of the meshes on the concavity, draw the hook choosing the type of retention to connect it to the plate.